Ian Gray (Australian magistrate): State Coroner

+Other work

-Gray retired as State Coroner (and County Court judge) at the end of 2015.
-In 2018–2019 he served as the inaugural Chair of the Victorian Post Sentence Authority, established after a spate of parolee murders in Melbourne to monitor the post- release compliance by serious offenders with Supervision orders made by Courts.
+Gray was one of the founding board members of the Judicial College of Victoria, established in 2002.
+From 2013 to 2015 Gray chaired the advisory board at the RMIT University for their Juris Doctor program; and he has been an adjunct professor at the College of Law and Justice of the Victoria University since 2015.
+Between February 2018 and March 2019, Gray served as the inaugural chair of the Victorian Post Sentence Authority, established after a spate of parolee murders in Melbourne to monitor the post-release compliance by serious offenders with supervision orders made by Courts.

-Order of Australia
+Honours

-In June 2021, Gray was made a member of the Order of Australia (AM) for “significant service to the law, and to indigenous justice”.
+In June 2021, Gray was appointed a Member of the Order of Australia (AM) for “significant service to the law, and to indigenous justice”.